 - What documents need to accompany my application?

 - I've already received a degree from PSU and am now pursuing another.
 Do I have to send my PSU transcripts as part of my application?

-- Can I use the online application and then pay the fee with a paper check?
+- Can I apply online and then pay the fee with a paper check?

 - How do I find out the status of my application?